Introducing turtle graphics

 change the hue of the pen's color by ah

-This next drawing is also simple, but the gradual shifting hue - thanks to HueShift()
+This next drawing is also simple, but the gradual shifting hue - again thanks to HueShift()

 - is effective: